Yuragy/Framework-Botnet/readme.md

-                                         Framework for creating and managing a botnet:
+                                     Framework for creating and managing a botnet
 ![](./scr/IoT_M2M_communication.png)

 # 1. Functionality